James McEwen (engineer): Career

 McEwen received the B.A.Sc. degree in electrical engineering (biomedical) from the University of British Columbia in 1971.
 He received the Ph.D. degree in the same field in 1975.

 McEwen founded the Biomedical Engineering Department at the Vancouver Hospital & Health Sciences Centre in 1975.
 He served as the Director from 1975 to 1990.
 During his tenure at the Vancouver General Hospital, McEwen invented the automatic tourniquet system for surgery.
 His improvements to tourniquet systems in general led to greater safety and their wider acceptance as the de facto standard for procedures involving bloodless surgical fields and Bier block anaesthesia.

 For several years, he served on the Board of Governors of the British Columbia Institute of Technology and the (BC) Premier's Advisory Council on Science and Technology, to help advance post-secondary educational programs.

 McEwen also served as chairman of the Board of Directors of the ALS Society of British Columbia.
 As a result, 'in recognition of outstanding community service', he was honoured with a British Columbia Community Achievement Award and the William Fraser Leadership Development Award from the ALS Society of Canada.

 Currently, he is President of Western Clinical Engineering Ltd., a biomedical engineering research and development company that he founded, and he is a director of Delfi Medical Innovations Inc., a company he founded to commercialize some results of that research and development.
 At University of British Columbia, he is an adjunct professor in the School of Biomedical Engineering, in the Department of Orthopaedics and in the Department of Electrical and Computer Engineering.
-He is a past member of the Institute of Electrical and Electronics Engineers (IEEE) and is a registered Professional Engineer (P.Eng).
+He is a Life Member of the Institute of Electrical and Electronics Engineers (IEEE) and is a registered Professional Engineer (P.Eng).

 For 15 years, McEwen served as a Trustee and Vice Chairman of the Board of Trustees of the Ernest C. Manning Awards Foundation.
 In that capacity, he worked with like-minded individuals to help increase public awareness of the importance of innovation and innovators to the economy and to society.
 He also created and funds a number of scholarships and bursaries annually at various high schools to recognize outstanding students who overcome adversities to achieve excellence while at the same time helping others, and to advance public education.